-The SUBWAY® D-800TM begins with the front panel input section, which is comprised of the INPUT jack, MUTE switch and ACTIVE/PASSIVE switch.
+The SUBWAY D-800+ begins with the front panel input section, which is comprised of the INPUT jack, MUTE switch, ACTIVE/PASSIVE switch, DEEP switch and BRIGHT switch.
 The INPUT jack feeds a high impedance monolithic J-FET input amplifier which provides appropriate loading to the pickup, and isolates the switching circuitry from the high impedance signal path.
-The MUTE switch silences the signal from the INPUT jack to the SPEAKER output, HEADPHONE output and DI output for silent tuning with a tuner connected in line with the instrument.
+The MUTE switch silences the signal from the INPUT jack to the SPEAKER output, HEADPHONE output and DI output for silent tuning with a tuner connected in line with the instrument or to the TUNER OUTPUT jack.
+The ACTIVE/PASSIVE switch sets the gain of the input preamplifier, reducing gain in the active position to prevent unwanted distortion.
+A DEEP switch and BRIGHT switch are provided to allow for classic preset voicing options.
 Tally (indicator) LEDs are provided for all switched functions.

-The preamp section includes a precision 4 pole high pass filter to block unwanted sub-sonic signal, an additional monolithic J-FET variable gain stage using carefully tuned anti-saturation technology to prevent momentary sticking of the signal to the supply rails, instantaneous recovery and a more tube-like feel when driven hard into non-linear territory.
-An O/D (over-drive/overload) LED is provided to give visual indication of when the preamp is being overdriven.
+The preamp section includes a precision variable 4 pole HIGH PASS FILTER to block unwanted sub-sonic signal as well as for specific tone shaping functions, feeding a monolithic J-FET variable GAIN stage using carefully tuned anti-saturation technology to prevent momentary sticking to the supply rails, instantaneous recovery and a more tube-like feel when driven hard into non-linear territory.
+An O/L (overload) LED is provided to give visual indication of when the preamp is being overdriven.

-Tone shaping on the SUBWAY D-800 includes a VOICING control that modifies the amplifier's response from a more flat like curve to a more vintage curve by modifying and shifting the frequency response in all regions with a simple turn of the knob.
-The signal then feeds the 4-Band Equalization section which consists of a LOW FREQUENCY shelving band, two MIDRANGE FREQUENCY peak/dip bands, and a HIGH FREQUENCY shelving band.
-It is suggested that you first experiment with the VOICING control to "rough in" the overall response (or voice) that you are looking for, and then adjust the 4-Band Equalization to "polish up" the tone.
+Tone shaping on the SUBWAY D-800+ includes a VOICING control that modifies the amplifier's response from a more flat like curve to a more vintage curve by modifying and shifting the frequency response in all regions with a simple turn of the knob.
+The signal then feeds the 4 BAND EQUALIZATION section which consists of a LOW FREQUENCY shelving band, 2 sweepable MIDRANGE FREQUENCY peak/dip bands, and a HIGH FREQUENCY shelving band.
+It is suggested that you first experiment with the VOICING control to "rough in" the overall response that you are looking for, and then adjust the 4 band EQUALIZATION to "polish up" the tone.

-Finally, there is a MASTER volume control which sets the overall volume after the EQ.
+Finally, there is a MASTER volume control which sets the volume after the equalization.
 The combination of positions between the INPUT and MASTER volume, along with the signal strength from your bass (which is also affected by your playing style and touch) allows for a wide range of tones, from shimmering clean to moderately overdriven and everything in between.